Dental Implants – Cary, NC

 - Smoking or using tobacco products while recovering at home

 Can I switch from dentures to dental implants?

 Many patients have found great success by saying “so long” to their dentures and hello to dental implants.
 But before you set your sights on this transition, your dentist in Cary will need to perform a thorough examination of your oral cavity and facial structure to determine if you are an eligible candidate.
-If you have good gum and general oral health, do not smoke, and have adequate bone density, making the switch should not be a problem.
-However, if your jawbone is insufficient, it will be necessary for you to undergo a bone graft to help strengthen the weakened areas of your smile.
+If you have good oral health, do not smoke, and have adequate bone density, making the switch should not be a problem.
+However, if your jawbone density is insufficient, it will be necessary for you to undergo a bone graft to help strengthen the weakened areas of your jawbone.